lexspoon/hexmake/README.md

 * It has no built-in variables or control structures.
 Instead, you should wrap Hexmake with a script in your own preferred scripting language such as Python, Ruby, or Node.
+* It also has no plugins, because plugins create a barrier where it is hard for you to adjust how they work.
+Instead, any smart behavior you need should be in your driver script.

+See [the user manual](doc/user-manual.md) if you would like to try it out.